Acne: Procedures

+Postacne scar treatment

 Dermabrasion is an effective therapeutic procedure for reducing the appearance of superficial atrophic scars of the boxcar and rolling varieties.
 Ice-pick scars do not respond well to treatment with dermabrasion due to their depth.
 The procedure is painful and has many potential side effects such as skin sensitivity to sunlight, redness, and decreased pigmentation of the skin.
 Dermabrasion has fallen out of favor with the introduction of laser resurfacing.
 Unlike dermabrasion, there is no evidence that microdermabrasion is an effective treatment for acne.

 Dermal or subcutaneous fillers are substances injected into the skin to improve the appearance of acne scars.
 Fillers are used to increase natural collagen production in the skin and to increase skin volume and decrease the depth of acne scars.
 Examples of fillers used for this purpose include hyaluronic acid; poly(methyl methacrylate) microspheres with collagen; human and bovine collagen derivatives, and fat harvested from the person's own body (autologous fat transfer).

 Microneedling is a procedure in which an instrument with multiple rows of tiny needles is rolled over the skin to elicit a wound healing response and stimulate collagen production to reduce the appearance of atrophic acne scars in people with darker skin color.
 Notable adverse effects of microneedling include post-inflammatory hyperpigmentation and tram track scarring (described as discrete slightly raised scars in a linear distribution similar to a tram track).
 The latter is thought to be primarily attributable to improper technique by the practitioner, including the use of excessive pressure or inappropriately large needles.

+A clinical study assessing the efficacy of microneedling vis-à-vis with application of topical tazarotene gel, 0.1% in the treatment of postacne facial scars, found that tazarotene gel when applied for a period of three to six months once every night, resulted in significant improvement of atrophic scars similar to microneedling.

 Subcision is useful for the treatment of superficial atrophic acne scars and involves the use of a small needle to loosen the fibrotic adhesions that result in the depressed appearance of the scar.

 Chemical peels can be used to reduce the appearance of acne scars.
 Mild peels include those using glycolic acid, lactic acid, salicylic acid, Jessner's solution, or a lower concentration (20%) of trichloroacetic acid.
 These peels only affect the epidermal layer of the skin and can be useful in the treatment of superficial acne scars as well as skin pigmentation changes from inflammatory acne.
 Higher concentrations of trichloroacetic acid (30–40%) are considered to be medium-strength peels and affect the skin as deep as the papillary dermis.
 Formulations of trichloroacetic acid concentrated to 50% or more are considered to be deep chemical peels.
 Medium-strength and deep-strength chemical peels are more effective for deeper atrophic scars but are more likely to cause side effects such as skin pigmentation changes, infection, and small white superficial cysts known as milia.